Minimizing cones associated with isoparametric foliations: Cones over focal submanifolds

-Since the unique minimizing foliation for an area-minimizing hypercone in \cite{HS} has the property of homothety, so do its perpendicular integral curves (outside the origin).
-The latter naturally induces an area-nonincreasing projection to the cone.
+Since the characterization foliation for an area-minimizing hypercone in \cite{HS} has the property of homothety, so do its perpendicular integral curves (outside the origin).
+The latter naturally induces an area-nonincreasing projection {for hypersurfaces} to the cone.
 Instead, Lawlor looked for similar structure in some $\eta$-angular neighborhood of a minimal cone $C$ rather than in $\mathbb R^n$.
 If the boundary of the neighborhood happens to be mapped to the origin under the projection, then one can send everything outside the neighborhood to the origin.
-In this way an area-nonincreasing projection can be produced.

-Lawlor considered the structure given by rotation of a suitable curve $\gamma_p$ in each normal wedge $W_p(\eta)$ for $p\in B$.
+In this way an area-nonincreasing projection can be produced. {For higher codimensions,} Lawlor considered the structure given by rotation of a suitable curve $\gamma_p$ in each normal wedge $W_p(\eta)$ for $p\in B$.
 Positive homotheties of the surface rotated by $\gamma_p$ are required to foliate the normal wedge.
-Under the assumption that elements of $\{W_p(\eta) : p\in B\}$ do not intersect each other, the existence of his preferred area-nonincreasing projection in the $\eta$-angular neighborhood is equivalent to that the O.D.
-InE.:
+Under the assumption that elements of $\{W_p(\eta) : p\in B\}$ do not intersect each other, the existence of preferred area-nonincreasing projection in the $\eta$-angular neighborhood is equivalent to that the {ordinary differential inequality}: